-The UNI Literacy Education Clinic is part of the Literacy Education program within the Department of Curriculum and Instruction.
-The clinic serves children and adolescents (grades 1 to 12) with literacy learning needs.
-The clinic serves as an after-school program at specific school sites in fall and spring semesters and as a morning clinic program at school sites in the summer.
+The UNI Literacy Clinic is part of the Literacy Education program within the Department of Curriculum and Instruction.
+The clinic serves children and adolescents (grades 1 to 12) with literacy learning needs as an after-school program at specific school sites in fall and spring semesters, and as a morning clinic program at school sites in the summer.

-One-to-one remedial tutoring is provided to clients by UNI students enrolled in the course Advanced Literacy Practices and the co-requisite course Experience in Literacy: Tutoring.
+One-to-one tutoring is provided to clients by UNI students enrolled in the Advanced Literacy Practices course and the co-requisite Experience in Literacy: Tutoring course.

 All reading tutors are supervised by University faculty and graduate assistants.
-The tutors conduct assessments and then implement an individually designed instructional program for each client.
-Tutoring involves 30 contact hours with the client.
-Clients are referred by participating schools.
+The tutors conduct assessments and then implement an individually designed instructional program for each child.
+Tutoring involves 30 contact hours.
+Children are referred by participating schools.

 Literacy Clinic courses are part of a UNI student's coursework, at the undergraduate or graduate level, related to the Iowa state reading endorsement (for both K-8 and 5-12 reading endorsements).

 For practicing teachers across the state, the UNI Literacy Education program offers graduate courses toward the endorsement, including: Assessment and Evaluation of Literacy, Advanced Literacy Practices, Experience in Literacy: Tutoring, Language Development and Variability, and Ideological, Cultural and Socio-Political Issues in Children's Literature.
 These graduate-level endorsement courses are offered in a series, typically over a two-year period of time.